sedostheatre/sedos.co.uk/input/shows/2021-sedos-festival-1.md

 ---
 title: Sedos Festival
 year: "2021"
-authors: "A nine day celebration of theatre "
+authors: "A nine-day celebration of theatre "
-authors2: with an exciting variety of events and activities for everyone to get involved with
+authors2: An exciting variety of events and activities – everyone can get involved
 showtimes:
   - time: 2021-09-19 16:00
   - time: 2021-09-20 19:30